European Union Advisory Mission in the Central African Republic: Activities

 The mission EUAM RCA complements the activities of the military training mission of the European Union in the Central African Republic (EUTM RCA) which works together with the Central African defense forces.

 The mission EUAM RCA works together with the National Police, the National Gendarmerie, the Customs Office, the Ministry of Justice, the prison administration, and the Ministry of Water and Forests.
-Together with the UN peacekeeping mission MINUSCA, the mission organizes exercices in Central African prisons.
+Together with the UN peacekeeping mission MINUSCA, the mission organizes exercises in Central African prisons.